-Using elementary concentration results, we have furthermore deduced the typical behavior of the measure arising from the Hilbert-Schmidt, which has in turn allowed us to make similar statements about the trace distance.

-For MPS, we have been able to give strong indications that the universal correlation length applies also to the von Neumann mutual information, and also any Rényi- $\alpha$ mutual information for integer values of $\alpha \geq 1$ .
-It would be interesting to prove this behavior rigorously, and also investigate its validity for the isoTNS case.
-Another possible future direction would be to study average correlations in more general random PEPS, beyond the class of isoTNS, as well as other types of quantum circuit architectures.
+Using elementary concentration results, we have furthermore deduced the typical behavior of the measure arising from the Hilbdert-Schmidt norm, which has in turn allowed us to make similar statements about the trace distance.
+For MPS, we have been able to give strong indications that the universal correlation length applies also to the von Neumann mutual information, and also any Rényi- α mutual information for integer values of $\alpha \ge 1$.
+It would be interesting to prove this behavior rigorously and also investigate its validity for isoTNS.
+Another possible future direction would be to study average correlations in more general random PEPS as well as other types of quantum circuit architectures.
+To extend our results from the class of isoTNS to generic PEPS, a protocol to sequentially generate the latter would be needed.